dpayne9000/Rubixz-Coin/README.md

 POC transactions.
 It's for people who value their anonymity, but also want to be able to make payments via a payment processor just like any other money.
-We are developing a point of sale system that interacts directly with the blockchain, allowing the user to avoid having to transfer their coins to flat currency to make a payment.
+We are developing a point of sale system that interacts directly with the blockchain, allowing the user to avoid having to transfer their coins to fiat currency to make a payment.

 Is the world ready for Rubixz?